 Worldwide, there are an estimated 180,000 species of Lepidoptera, including about 14,750 species of butterflies.
 In North America there are an estimated 679 species of butterflies, 416 in the Superfamily Papilionoidea (true butterflies) and 263 in the Superfamily Hesperioidea (skippers) (Scott, 1986).
 Massachusetts has about 125 known species of butterflies.
 This compares to 82 species now known for Martha’s Vineyard.
 Only 19 species have been found on Nomans Land Island National Wildlife Refuge, a 628-acre satellite island off the southwest corner of Martha’s Vineyard which is part of the Town of Chilmark.

-The most comprehensive study of the Lepidoptera of Martha’s Vineyard and Nantucket is that of Jones and Kimball (1943).
+The most comprehensive study of the Lepidoptera of Martha’s Vineyard and Nantucket is that of Jones and Kimball (1943), cited as “LNMV” in the checklists included here.
 These authors reported 65 species of butterflies for the Vineyard and 53 from Nantucket.
 This study was also the first to discuss in any detail the zoogeographical affinities of the species found here.
 They concluded that the “number and variety of species present is rich and varied.”
 After comparison with the faunas of Maine’s Mt.
 Desert Island, Connecticut, Virginia, and central coastal New Jersey, they concluded that the Vineyard’s resident species have a southern bias as a group.
 They also emphasized that food plants determine the composition of the resident fauna and that the arrival of new food plants within historical times has allowed the colonization of new species, though in some cases a few butterfly species have not arrived even though their host plants are present, even abundant.